luhring/funky/README.md

 # funky 🎸

-a Go linter for functional programming
+A Go (golang) linter that finds mutations.

 ## Installation